RN05 - Sociology of Consumption

 Some examples of our recent research manifestations are:

-- Special issue: Crises and Consumption of the International Journal of Consumer Studies Volume 41, Issue 4, July 2017
+Special issue: Crises and Consumption.
+In: International Journal of Consumer Studies, Volume 41, Issue 4, July 2017

 The research network for sociology of consumption has been active in the European Sociological Association since the early 1990s.
 Over the years it has drawn in a growing number of scholars from across Europe and beyond.
 The group meets every year, by organizing an interim meeting between each ESA conference.